 Asphalt 8: Airborne (Android)

 Another mobile racer.
 But this one came out in a 'modern' era when I no longer knew how to type fast on a numpad.
-Now I had a Samsung Galaxy S III and this hooking game to grind for hours and hours.
+At that time I had a Samsung Galaxy S III and this hooking game to grind for hours and hours.
 Memorable tracks, physics that promoted drifting, jumping and barrel rolls, low friction multiplayer mode, interesting progression, great soundtrack.
-This game was really big in my life for quite a while.
+For quite a while this game was really big in my life.

 Need for Speed: World (PC)